Foodstuffs (company)

-Foodstuffs (NZ) Ltd is a New Zealand grocery company owned by the retailers' cooperatives Foodstuffs North Island Limited and Foodstuffs South Island Limited.
-Together, the two cooperatives collectively control an estimated 53% of the New Zealand grocery market.
-The group owns retail franchises Four Square, New World and Pak'nSave, and in-store private labels Pams, Pam's Finest, and Pam's Value (formerly named Budget).
-Foodstuffs operates over 400 retail stores as of 2020, and serves an estimated 3.6 million customers each week.
+Foodstuffs (NZ) Ltd is a New Zealand subsidiary owned by the retailers Foodstuffs North Island Limited and Foodstuffs South Island Limited.
+Together, the two companies collectively control an estimated 53% of the New Zealand grocery market.
+Foodstuffs NZ Ltd owns retail franchise banners Four Square, New World and Pak'nSave, Foodstuffs Own Brand Limited owns private labels Pams, Pam's Finest, and Pam's Value (formerly named Budget).
+Foodstuffs North Island and Foodstuffs South Island, although legally separate collectively operate over 400 retail stores as of 2020, and serves an estimated 3.6 million customers each week.

-Foodstuffs' major competitor is the New Zealand division of the Australian Woolworths Group through their main supermarket chain Woolworths New Zealand, creating an effective duopoly in New Zealand's supermarket sector.
+Foodstuffs North Island and Foodstuffs South Island's major competitor is the New Zealand division of the Australian Woolworths Group through their main supermarket chain Woolworths, creating an effective island duopoly in New Zealand's supermarket sector.

 History

-The first Foodstuffs co-operative was formed in Auckland in 1922.
+The first Foodstuffs entity was formed in Auckland in 1922.
 On 6 July 1922, Foodstuffs founder J Heaton Barker called together members of the Auckland Master Grocers' Association to discuss plans for the formation of a co-operative buying group.
 The buying group expanded in 1925 with the introduction of Four Square branding on members' stores.
-Similar co-operatives were set up in other parts of the country, with Wellington commencing also in 1922, Christchurch in 1928 and Dunedin in 1948.
-Initially, the buying groups traded under different names, but in 1935, the name Foodstuffs was applied to all the original co-operatives.
+Similar co-operative buying groups, were set up in other parts of the country, with Wellington commencing also in 1922, Christchurch in 1928 and Dunedin in 1948.

+Foodstuffs NZ Limited began in 1933 as a wholesaler called Dominion Wholesalers Limited.
+The original owners are documented as Foodstuffs Limited (Auckland), United Buyers Limited (Wellington), Amalgamated Buyers Limited (Christchurch), changing its name in 1949 to Foodstuffs (NZ) Limited.

+In 1996 the co-operatives act in New Zealand, came into effect which requires legal registration of co-operatives.
+From this time, Foodstuffs Wellington, and Foodstuffs South Island registered as a co-operative, and Foodstuffs Auckland maintained a Limited Share Company structure.
+Foodstuffs Auckland decision to maintain the Foodstuffs Perpetuation Trust, and Protection Trust represents a major barrier for it to be considered a co-operative legally under the current laws.

-There have been various mergers between the small regional co-operatives, and until 2013 there were three co-operative companies: Foodstuffs (Auckland) Ltd; Foodstuffs (Wellington) Co-operative Society Ltd, and Foodstuffs South Island Ltd. Each operated independently and autonomously with its own board of directors, chief executive officer and management structure.
+There have been strategic mergers between the groups, and until 2013 there were three companies: Foodstuffs (Auckland) Ltd; Foodstuffs (Wellington) Co-operative Society Ltd, and Foodstuffs South Island Ltd. Each operated independently and autonomously with its own board of directors, chief executive officer and management structure.
 There were no common members or shareholders.
-The organisation has continued to evolve, adopting supermarkets early in their evolution with the formation of the New World group in 1963.
-The Pak'nSave group began later, and the first store was opened in Kaitaia in 1985.
+The organisation has undergone change, adopting supermarkets with the formation of the New World banner in 1963.
+The Pak'nSave banner began later, and the first store was opened in Kaitaia in 1985.

 In 2006 Foodstuffs acquired a 10% stake in The Warehouse for $150 million.
 This was a time when The Warehouse was pushing to enter the grocery business.
 Later that year, Foodstuffs applied to the Commerce Commission to make an acquisition of The Warehouse in cooperation with Pacific Equity Partners.
 Foodstuff's stake in The Warehouse was later sold in 2021 for a loss.